 On-Campus Employment Eligibility

 Students eligible for on-campus employment must be cleared for employment by the international student advisor’s office.
 Employment eligibility will be verified each semester of offered employment.
-Students who have completed their course of study are not permitted to continue on-campus employment with the University.
-Additional employment authorization will be required.
+Students who have completed their course of study are not permitted to continue on-campus employment with the University and additional employment authorization will be required.

 International Students Who are Enrolled at another University